 It is important to know that you cannot make a second section 4 annulment application without the Court granting ‘leave’ (i.e. permission) to do so.
 If you do not attend Court twice, there ordinarily needs to be a very good reason for the second occasion.

-However, if all else fails and a matter is dealt with in your absence, it is important that you contact a defence lawyer.
-Annulment applications can be troublesome especially if you do not have enough evidence and are not properly prepared.
-Also, the Court may have issued a Bench warrant for your arrest and a defence lawyer will assist you in resolving that issue amicably.
+If a matter is dealt with in your absence, it is important that you contact a defence lawyer.
+Annulment applications can be troublesome especially if you do not have sufficient evidence, and are not properly prepared.
+Furthermore, the Court may have issued a Bench warrant for your arrest and a defence lawyer will assist you in resolving that issue amicably.